Hawaii fire death toll nears 100, and anger grows

 The death toll surpassed 2018’s Camp Fire in California, which virtually wiped the small town of Paradise off the map and killed 86 people.

-Questions are being asked over how prepared authorities were for the catastrophe, despite the islands’ exposure to natural hazards like tsunamis, earthquakes and violent storms.
+Questions are being asked about how prepared authorities were for the catastrophe, despite the islands’ exposure to natural hazards such as tsunamis, earthquakes and violent storms.

-In its emergency management plan last year, the State of Hawaii described the risk wildfires posed to people as being “low.”

-Yet the layers of warning that are intended to buffer a citizenry if disaster strikes appear not to have operated.

 Comments